Sushma Kharakwal

 Sushma Kharakwal is an Indian politician from Lucknow who is currently serving as the mayor of Lucknow Municipal Corporation from 26 May 2023.

-She won the 2023 LMC elections held in May representing the Bharatiya Janata Party which held the post for over three decades.
+She won the 2023 LMC elections held in May representing the Bharatiya Janata Party.

 Early life

 Kharakwal is from Uttarakhand but settled in Lucknow, Uttar Pradesh.
 She is a Pahadi Brahmin and her husband, Prem Kharakwal, is a retired havildar from Indian army.
 Together, they have two sons, Manish and Mayank.

 She did her graduation at a college affiliated with Srinagar Garhwal University, Uttarakhand.
 She is a BJP worker for 30 years.
 She served as the president of the Avadh region Mahila Morcha and was also a member of the Sainik Welfare Board and Railway Users Advisory Committee.

 Career

 Kharakwal represented the BJP and won the mayoral election defeating her nearest rival Vandana Mishra of the Samajwadi Party by a margin of 20, 414 votes.
 She polled 335,035 votes.
 She won in 80 of the 110 wards.